Autumn is not a bad time at all – November through Tove Jansson’s eyes

-To celebrate autumn, this blog dives into some of Tove Jansson‘s enchanting autumn descriptions from the book Moominvalley in November (1970).
+To celebrate autumn, this blog dives into some of Tove Jansson‘s autumn descriptions from the book Moominvalley in November (1970).
 It will be wet and a bit melancholic, but you will also learn how to keep warm and to appreciate that darkness has its perks as well.

 Tove Jansson’s book Moominvalley in November shows the valley in a darker, foreign light.
 The Hemulen, who comes to visit Moominvalley, notices that something feels different.